database64128/MyBlog/SMB_linux.md

    use sendfile = yes
    aio read size = 1
    aio write size = 1

+   ;inherit owner = unix only ; Inherit ownership of the parent directory for new files and directories ;inherit permissions = yes ; Inherit permissions of the parent directory for new files and directories create mask = 0644 directory mask = 2755 force create mode = 0644 force directory mode = 2755

 [homes]
 # my root share - created 2019-05-03